eudoxia0/eudoxia0.github.io/_posts/2019-08-07-respect-accept-language-header.md

 tags: []
 ---

-You have a website in multiple languages.
+You have a website with content in multiple languages.
 How do you decide which language to serve a user with?
 Easy, the `Accept-Language` header exists for this very
-purpose: it allows a user agent to provide servers with a list of prefered languages weighed by preference.
+purpose: it allows a user agent to provide servers with a list of prefered languages, weighed by preference.

 But nobody uses it.
 Instead, servers deduce the user agent's location from the IP address, and serve content accordingly.
 This is terrible.